 - Disables further send and receive operations.

-Upon successful completion, shutdown() shall return 0; otherwise, -1 shall be returned and errno set to indicate the error.
+shutdown()returns 0.
+Otherwise, -1 is returned and errno is set to indicate the error.

 - The socket argument is not a valid file descriptor.

 - The socket argument does not refer to a socket.

 - Insufficient resources were available in the system to perform the operation.